-3D.2a As a result of substantial and continuing changes in our regulatory and business environment, our operating results have decreased significantly in the past five years, with a loss recorded for 2015.
-Our operating results may continue to decline in 2016 and beyond, which may adversely affect our financial condition.
+3D.2a As a result of substantial and continuing changes in our regulatory and business environment, our operating results and profitability have decreased significantly in the past five years, with a loss for 2015.
+In 2017 we earned profits of NIS 114 million (US\$ 33 million).
+Profit without the impact of the early adoption of IFRS 15 in 2017 would have been NIS 61 million (US\$ 18 million), and profit in 2016 was NIS 52 million.
+Our operating results may again decline in 2018 and beyond, which may adversely affect our financial condition.

-Our revenues in 2015 were NIS 4,111 million (US\$ 1,054 million), a decrease of 7% from NIS 4,400 million in 2014 and a decrease of 9% from NIS 4,519 million in 2013.
-The Company recorded a loss for 2015 of NIS 40 million (US\$ 10 million), compared with profits of NIS 162 million for 2014 and NIS 135 million for 2013.
-Loss per share for 2015 was NIS 0.26, compared with earnings per share of NIS 1.04 for 2014 and NIS 0.87 for 2013.
-The principal factor leading to this continued decline in operating results over the past few years has been the intense competition resulting largely from regulatory developments intended to enhance competition in the Israeli telecommunications market.
-These developments have caused (i) significant price erosion in cellular services due to heightened competition from new entrants (since 2012) in the Israeli cellular market and (ii) a decrease in our cellular subscriber base and market share.
-The decrease in service revenues due to the continued price erosion is expected to continue in 2016.
+Our revenues in 2017 were NIS 3,268 million (US\$ 943 million), a decrease of 8% from NIS 3,544 million in 2016 and a decrease of 21% from NIS 4,111 million in 2015.
+The Company recorded a profit in 2017 of NIS 114 million (US\$ 33 million).
+Profit without the impact of the early adoption of IFRS 15 in 2017 would have been NIS 61 million (US\$ 18 million), compared with a profit in 2016 of NIS 52 million.
+The principal factor leading to the continued decline in operating results over the past several years has been the intense competition resulting largely from regulatory developments intended to enhance competition in the Israeli telecommunications market.
+These developments have caused, over the past several years, (i) significant price erosion in cellular services due to heightened competition from new entrants (since 2012) in the Israeli cellular market, (ii) a decrease in our cellular subscriber base and market share, and (iii) a significant decrease in gross profits from equipment sales.
+Service revenues and gross profits from equipment sales may decrease further in 2018.

-Because the regulatory environment continues to evolve with the objective of further increasing competition in the various markets in which we operate, depending on past and future regulatory and market developments, these factors may continue to negatively impact our business through 2016 and beyond, which may adversely affect our financial condition by, among other things, increasing the risk of a substantial further impairment in the value of our telecommunications assets.
+Because the regulatory and business environment continues to evolve, generally with the objective of further increasing competition in the various markets in which we operate, depending on past and future regulatory and market developments, these factors may continue to negatively impact our business through 2018 and beyond, which may adversely affect our financial condition by, among other things, increasing the risk of a substantial impairment in the value of our telecommunications assets.
 See also "Item 5D.2 Outlook".

 3D.2b Our level of indebtedness could adversely affect our business, profits and liquidity.
-Furthermore, the continued decline in cash flow (excluding payments from Orange with respect to the Settlement Agreement) and difficulties in generating sustainable cash flow may impair our ability to repay our debt and reduce the level of indebtedness.
+Furthermore, difficulties in generating sustainable cash flow may impair our ability to repay our debt and reduce the level of indebtedness.

-As of December 31, 2015, total net financial debt (total current and non-current borrowings and notes payables less cash and cash equivalents) amounted to NIS 2,175 million (US\$ 557 million), compared to NIS 2,612 million at December 31, 2014.
-See "Item 5B.3 TOTAL NET FINANCIAL DEBT".
-The free cash flow for 2015 was NIS 567 million (US\$ 145 million) compared to NIS 520 million in 2014, representing an increase of 9%.
-The terms of the Company's borrowings also require the Company to comply with financial covenants for existing borrowings.
+As of December 31, 2017, total borrowings and notes payables amounted to NIS 1,923 million (US\$ 555 million), compared to NIS 2,694 million as of December 31, 2016.
+See also "Item 5B.4 Total net financial debt".
+The terms of the Company's borrowings require the Company to comply with financial covenants and other stipulations for existing borrowings.
 The existing borrowing agreements allow the lenders to demand an immediate repayment of the borrowings in certain events (events of default), including, among others, a material adverse change in the Company's business and non-compliance with the financial covenants set in those agreements.
-Although the Company has entered into agreements for deferred borrowings in a total amount of NIS 450 million, these agreements allow the lenders to not provide the borrowings should any of the events of default defined for our existing borrowings occur prior to the date for providing the deferred borrowings.
-Such events include a material adverse change in the Company's business.
+Furthermore, although the Company has entered into agreements for deferred borrowing commitments in a total amount of NIS 376.75 million (US\$ 109 million), these agreements allow the lenders to not provide the borrowings should any of the events of default defined for our existing borrowings occur prior to the date for providing the deferred borrowings.
+These events of default include non-compliance with the financial covenants, as well as other customary terms.
 See "Item 5B.2 Long-Term Borrowings".